zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 ### Results

 Ok, we get it.
 There are some problems with threads in Python.
 Then just use processes and be happy.
-But wait.
-I ran a sample with 1000 processes and noticed something unusual.
-I think I'm running out of memory ...

-Let's see in real time how much memory is used to support a python process and see how much memory is consumed by python:
+But wait...
+Let's see in real time how much memory is used to support a python process:

 ```python
 def print_mem():